PROGRAMMABLE PHYSICAL INFRASTRUCTURE

 Every previous attempt to fix this looked the same: build a marketplace, list spaces, let people book them.
 That treats the symptom.
 The building is still single-purpose.
 The idle hours are still structurally guaranteed.

 Restspace doesn't compete for existing rental demand.
-We reprogram the asset itself — converting one physical space into multiple utility endpoints that the system allocates independently, around the clock.
+We reprogram the asset itself, turning one physical space into multiple utility endpoints that the system allocates independently, around the clock.

 Marketplaces aggregate supply.
 Restspace creates it.
-Every operator who programs a space with utilities generates capacity that didn't exist before — new revenue from hours that previously produced nothing.
+The Spatial Utility Protocol turns every asset into a set of capability endpoints, so every operator who programs a space generates capacity that didn't exist before.
+New revenue from hours that previously produced nothing.

 That means growth is not zero-sum.
-We don't need to pull demand from hotels, coworking, or storage.
-We activate the 40% of urban infrastructure that sits idle at any given hour — an estimated $1.7 trillion in ghost capacity in the US alone.
+We don't pull demand from hotels, coworking, or storage.
+We activate the 40% of urban infrastructure that sits idle at any given hour, an estimated $1.7 trillion in ghost capacity in the US alone.

 Declare intent.
 Allocate capacity.
 Go.

-Every space on Restspace is programmable — described by what it can do, not what it is.
+Every space on Restspace is programmable.
 Tell the system what you need, and it allocates the nearest matching capacity in seconds.